mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 BASIC TALENTS
 Basic talents are the common psionic talents and cover the most familiar psychic territory; telepathy, ESP, telekinesis and teleportation.
-The word ‘basic’ is a misnomer; the powers found in these talents can be every bit as potent as those found in the advanced talents, tackled later.
+The word 'basic' is a misnomer; the powers found in these talents can be every bit as potent as those found in the advanced talents, tackled later.